USBGuardian/USBGuardian/README.md

 # How to use
-Please download the following user manul explaining how to use the station:
+Please download the following user manual explaining how to use the station:

 https://usbguardian.wordpress.com/documentation/

 # Where to download
 ## Pre-build image
-You can download the prebuild image here:
+You can download the pre-built image here:

 https://usbguardian.wordpress.com/documentation/